tifsheline/inked_gal/README.md

 2. As a user, I want to comment on other users photos.

-3. As a user, I want to like other users' photos.
+3. As a user, I want to like other users' and artists' photos.

-4. As a user, I want to have a link to my and other users' profiles on Instagram.
+4. As a user, I want to have a link to other users' INKspirations.

+5. As a user, I want a mapping feature so I can easily locate tattoo studios.

 ###Acknowledgements:
 Credits:<br>